 So it’s been a week or so since you left Jazz Fest in New Orleans and you’re probably jonesing a bit for the French Quarter, our food and our people.
-Well, we can’t help you with the culture and people part — you’ll just have to come back and visit to get those.
-But with the food part, we’re happy to help.
+Well, we can’t help you with the culture and people part – you’ll just have to come back for that.
+As far as the food goes, we’re happy to help.
 Try this New Orleans recipe for what is undoubtedly one of the most popular foods at Jazz Fest – Crawfish Monica!
-So, when you really start missing us, but have a few more months to go before you can get back here, just pull up this recipe and bring a little New Orleans to you!
+So, when you really start missing us, but have a few more months to go before you can get back here, just pull up this recipe and bring a little bit of New Orleans to you!

 - 1 pound linguine or fettucine